Why is this medication prescribed?

 How should this medicine be used?

 Ivermectin comes as a lotion to apply to the scalp and hair.
 It is usually applied to the scalp and hair in one treatment.
-Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
+Ivermectin is available without a prescription (over the counter).
+Follow the directions on the package and product insert carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Use ivermectin lotion exactly as directed.
-Do not use more or less of it or use it more often than prescribed by your doctor.
+Do not use more or less of it or use it again unless told to do so by your doctor or pharmacist.

 Ivermectin lotion should only be used on the hair and scalp.
-Avoid getting ivermectin lotion in your eyes, mouth, or vagina.
+Do not apply to the eyelashes or eyebrows; contact your doctor if these areas are affected.
+Avoid getting ivermectin lotion in your eyes, nose, ear, mouth, or vagina.

 If ivermectin lotion gets in your eyes, flush them with water right away.